 Research Training Program: http://depts.washington.edu/cfrtc/fellowships-program/

 Associate Director: Lucas Hoffman, MD, PhD

 Related UW Entities

-School of Medicine: Department of Microbiology, Department of Pediatrics, Department of Genome Sciences, Department of Pathology, Department of Immunology, Department of Medicine (Division of Pulmonary and Critical Care Medicine)
+School of Medicine: Departments of Microbiology, Pediatrics, Laboratory Medicine, Genome Sciences, Comparative Medicine, Medicine (Division of Pulmonary and Critical Care Medicine), Otolaryngology, Biological Structure

 Seattle Children’s Research Institute